 Creating promotional campaigns in MassageBook

-In just a few simple steps, you'll have created a custom promotion along with a unique sharable web page that shares the details of your promotion… AND (more importantly) lets them purchase it online.
+In just a few simple steps, you’ll have created a custom promotion along with a unique shareable web page that shares the details of your promotion… AND (more importantly) lets them purchase it online.
+See it in action now in this short video that walks you through the simple steps to create your own custom promotion in MassageBook.

 Give it a name and a short description